Team2470/docs/README.md

-# Documents for the 2023 FRC Charged Up Competition
+# Documents for the 2023 FRC Season - Charged Up

 ## Useful links
 ### WPILib